 Rupture disc can be used only for one-time use.
 Once a pressure build-up is created in a piece of equipment or machine higher than its design pressure, it will burst.

-Meanwhile, safety valve and relief valve will close again after releasing an over pressure.
+Meanwhile, a safety valve and relief valve will close again after releasing an overpressure.

 It is designed to stand up to a certain pressure level before bursts.